14 Essential Things To Consider Before Choosing Your New Home Overseas

 While some countries do better than others, very few do worse at providing good, affordable health care than the United States.
 Most people worry about quality of care overseas, but I speak from a lifetime of experience when I say it’s better than the States in every country I’ve been to (except maybe Belize).
 Hands down.

 And the comparative affordability is enough to make you rue the entire U.S. system.
-Even with student insurance during my time at U.S. university, I paid more in my co-pay for simple medications than I paid for the same thing out of pocket in every other country.
+During my time at U.S. university, the co-pay for a regular medication I take was more than twice the cost paying out of pocket for it in every other country I’ve lived in.

 And not just overall care, but for dental and eye care, too.